frejahbarkler/dtu_course_41934_group15/A4/README.md

 *Please check out our guided tutorial of how to use our tool: "HowToRun.pdf" or watch the tutorial video through the link: https://www.youtube.com/watch?v=vmxP8bfCp9U*

-*For experts interested in developing the script, a detailed walkthrough can be found in a video by following this link: https://www.youtube.com/watch?v=0MJXjmJ-A38*
+*For experts interested in developing the script, a detailed walkthrough-video can be found by following this link: https://www.youtube.com/watch?v=0MJXjmJ-A38*

 **The goal of our tool** is to support the user to verify the structural load capacity.